0x324/0x324/README.md

 - 🌱 I’m currently learning Bash

-- ⚡ Fun fact: I don't know how to use request
+- ⚡ Fun fact: I don't know how to use requests

 <br/>